JasonChow320/dot_config_lol/README.md

 # Linux Setup

-This is my Linux setup with tmux.conf, vimrc, and useful apt installs
+This is my Linux setup which includes tmux, bashrc, vim, neovim and other essential software for day-to-day workflow

----

 ## useful apt installs